-It is a useful technique to boost click-through rates because it gives your audiences additional information about your products or services and entices them into following through on your ad.
+It is a useful technique to boost the average click-through rate because it gives your audiences additional information about your products or services and entices them into following through on your ad.

-A compelling, well-written, and customized ad copy can help distinguish you from the tons of ads that cater to your niche and allow you to stand out from your competition.
-If you don’t differentiate your ad copy from your competitors, you will see a fall in your click-through rate.
+A compelling, well-written, and customized ad copy can help distinguish you from the tons of Google ads that cater to your niche and allow you to stand out from your competition.
+If you don’t differentiate your ad copy from your competitors, you will see a fall in your very High click-through rate (CTR) .

 Make sure to emphasize your unique selling points, brand value, and why audiences should click on your ad instead of your competitors.
 Do you offer something that they don’t?
 Highlight these USPs and make sure they are reflected in your ad copy.

 Including an enticing and powerful call to action in your ad copy can go a long way in boosting your click-through rate.

 Many marketers focus on selecting the right keywords and writing an informative description but miss out on their CTA, which ends up leaving their piece sounding like an article rather than an ad copy.

 Google analytics tend to review and rate strong calls to action quite positively, leading to improved click-through rates.
 Many copywriters tend to adopt the wrong approach when it comes to CTAs.

 Simply announcing the roll-out of new products or making the languages too flowery and verbose can both impact the efficacy of the CTA.
 Make your CTAs blunt and concise to push the audience to act on the command.

 Instead of relying on paid ads, try to make your ads enticing and attract organic traffic to your site.
 94% of the clicks generated on online ads are through organic search engine result.